thenumbernine/EinsteinFieldEquationSolution/README.md

 Note that the Kerr metric is approximated within the body as the Kerr metric, using for mass all matter contained within the radial coordinate.
 This is not a correct equation of structure for the Kerr metric, as the correct Kerr EOS has not yet been solved for.

+---

 ![alt text](images/kerr with vs. without rotation.png)

 Difference between Kerr metric with and without rotation.
-Note that Kerr without rotation exhibits less gravitational force than Kerr with rotation, while Schwarzschild (which is rotation-less) exhibits more gravitational force than Kerr.
+Note that Kerr without rotation exhibits less gravitational acceleration than Kerr with rotation, while Schwarzschild (which is rotation-less) exhibits more gravitational acceleration than Kerr.

+---

 ![alt text](images/kerr fast rotation vs. kerr rotation.png)